🩸 Stop Period Poverty. $10 Keeps a Girl in School for 3 to 5 Years!

 Transparency You Can Trust

-All donated crypto is consolidated and converted to USDT (BEP-20) and **secured in a multi-signature wallet** — our primary reserve for withdrawals and disbursements.
+All donated crypto is consolidated and converted to USDT (BEP-20) and **secured in a Multi-Signature Wallet controlled by a board of five members**- our primary reserve for withdrawals and disbursements.
 Track every dollar, every kit, live.

 Transparency Infographic